-Junk food may lead to mental health problems in childrenAugust 20th, 2013 in Psychology & Psychiatry /
+Junk food may lead to mental health problems in childrenAugust 20, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—New research suggests that mums with unhealthy diets during pregnancy are more likely to have children with behavioural problems.
 It has also shown that children with unhealthy diets have increased symptoms of depression and anxiety, as well as aggression and tantrums.